 In addition to coaching the Blue Storm, Fiala managed the River City Rascals, a professional independent team in the Frontier League, for three seasons and won a division championship in 2000.
 For four seasons he was a coach for the Gateway Grizzlies, which won the Frontier League championship in 2003.

 A high school All-American at Vianney HS, Fiala was the MVP of the 1975 Junior College World Series while playing at St. Louis CC at Meramec and in 1977 he was the MVP of the NCAA DI Midwest Regional while playing for Southern Illinois University at Carbondale.
 That team finished 3rd in the College World Series.
+Fiala graduated from SIUC with a degree in Communications in 1978.

-Assistant Coach Justin Lilly
+Assistant Coach Marshall Vallandingham

 Baseball Office: 618-235-2700, ext.
 5371